Treats chronic angina (chest pain).

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of a heart condition called congenital long QT syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or heart rhythm problems (including long QT syndrome).

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.